Progressive Retinal Atrophy (PRA) in Dogs

 Progressive Retinal Atrophy: Eye AnatomyNotice Where the Retina of the Eye is located at the back of the eye structure.

-Before we can understand how all this happens, we need to do a mini review of the retina’s function.
-The retina is located at the back of the eye where it receives light coming through.
+The retina is located at the back of the eye, where it receives light entering the eye.

-Before the digital age, experts described the retina as the film in the camera.
-A chemical reaction occurs there that causes a nerve impulse.
-That impulse passes through to the optic nerve where it goes to the brain.
+A chemical reaction there triggers a nerve impulse.
+That impulse passes through the optic nerve to the brain.
 Vision takes place in the brain.

 As you can see, the eye is just an organ that collects light and focuses the light rays onto the retina.
 Without the work of the retina, light cannot be converted to real vision.

-The retina contains two types of cells, the rods, and the cones.
-Rods are involved in the black and white or night vision.
-Cones are involved in day vision or color.
+The retina contains two types of cells: the rods and the cones.
+Rods are involved in black-and-white or night vision.
+Cones are involved in day vision and color vision.

-Progressive Retinal Atrophy affects either the rods alone or both together.
+Progressive Retinal Atrophy affects either the rods alone or both rods and cones.
 As the rods begin to die, the dog’s vision diminishes first in dim light (aka night blindness or poor vision in the dark).

-As the disease progresses, cones die off resulting in all the areas becoming affected until the dog is blind.
+As the disease progresses, cones die off, leaving all areas affected until the dog is blind.

 Progressive Retinal Atrophy Takes Many Forms